All posts

 The US LLC fits when:

-• Primary clients are international (US, EU, global)
+• Clients are international (US, EU, global)

-• The founder wants to minimize Lira exposure on revenue
+• You want to minimize Lira exposure

 FAQ